Funded by

 The project is at the crossroads of Groupe URD’s long-standing work on crises and vulnerability, the participation of local people in aid programmes and the localisation of aid, and Pablo Servigne’s work on disasters, the risk of collapse and mutual aid.

-Phase 2 of the project: disseminating knowledge
+Phase 1 of the project: research

 The aim of this Education for Citizenship and International Solidarity (ECSI) project is to strengthen people’s ability and willingness to help each other in times of crisis – both current and future – by raising awareness, experimenting with and understanding spontaneous mutual aid phenomena and the ways in which they can be supported by the various local players and residents.
 As well as sharing knowledge, the aim will be to encourage citizens to get organised, and to facilitate synergies between the many local players, both institutional and non-institutional, thereby strengthening their resilience to crises.